Patrick Allen, PhD

 “Visions of Leadership.”
 Chapter in The Wise Shepherd, Brad Kelle, Editor.
 San Diego: Point Loma Press, 2006.

 His intellectual interests include the classical literature and philosophy of higher education, educational leadership, spiritual practices that shape academic communities, and organizational development and renewal.
-A recent book, Faith and Learning: A Faculty Guide (coauthored with GFU professor, Ken Badley) was released by Abilene University Press in August 2014.
-He has three current writing projects: a two-volume series on spiritual formation, a book on the obligations of leadership, and a book mining the classical literature of higher education, providing guidance for the contemporary Christian College (with Ken Badley).
+A recent book, Faith and Learning: A Faculty Guide (coauthored with George Fox professor Ken Badley) was released by Abilene University Press in August 2014.
+He has three current writing projects: a two-volume series on spiritual formation, a book on the obligations of leadership, and a book mining the classical literature of higher education, providing guidance for the contemporary Christian college (with Ken Badley).

 Doctoral Courses Taught